A conformal geometric point of view on the Caffarelli-Kohn-Nirenberg inequality: Introduction and main results

 \subsubsection{The spherical CKN and the hyperbolic CKN spaces}

 Recall that the metric and reference measure of the Euclidean CKN space read

-Keeping in mind the expression of the standard stereographic projection and restricting to the case $\alpha>0$, we define next the spherical and hyperbolic CKN spaces as follows. \begin{edefi}[The spherical and the hyperbolic CKN spaces]~ \begin{itemize} \item The spherical CKN space is the triple $(M,\bar{\mathfrak g}, \bar\mu)$, where $M=\R^d\setminus\{0\}$,
+Keeping in mind the expression of the standard stereographic projection, we define next the spherical and hyperbolic CKN spaces as follows. \begin{edefi}[The spherical and the hyperbolic CKN spaces]~ \begin{itemize} \item The spherical CKN space is the triple $(M,{\mathfrak g_{\bf S}}, {\mu_{\bf S}})$, where $M=\R^d\setminus\{0\}$,

-Associated objects are given by the following formulae: \begin{itemize} \item Riemannian volume: $d{V}_{\bar {\mathfrak g}}=\frac{|x|^{d(\alpha-1)}}{(1+|x|^{2\alpha})^{d}}dx$ \item weight: $\overline{W}=(n-d)\log (1+|x|^{2\alpha})-\frac{\alpha(n-d)}{2}\log |x|^{2},$ \item Carré du champ operator: $\bar\Gamma(v)=|\nabla_{\bar{\mathfrak g}} v |_{\bar{\mathfrak g}}^2=|x|^{2(1-\alpha)}\frac{(1+|x|^{2\alpha})^{2}}{4}\vert\nabla v\vert^2$ \item generator: $\bar L(f)=|x|^{2(1-\alpha)}\frac{(1+|x|^{2\alpha})^2}{4}\SBRA{\Delta f-a\nabla f\cdot\nabla \log|x|^2-(n-2)\nabla f\cdot\nabla\log(1+|x|^{2\alpha})}.$ \end{itemize}
+Associated objects are given by the following formulae: \begin{itemize} \item Riemannian volume: $dV_{\mathfrak g_{\bf S}}=2^d\frac{|x|^{d(\alpha-1)}}{(1+|x|^{2\alpha})^2}dx$, \item weight: ${W_{\bf S}}=(n-d)\log (1+|x|^{2\alpha})-\frac{\alpha(n-d)}{2}\log |x|^{2},$ \item Carré du champ operator: ${\Gamma_{\bf S}}(v)=|\nabla_{{\mathfrak g_{\bf S}}} v |_{{\mathfrak g_{\bf S}}}^2=|x|^{2(1-\alpha)}\frac{(1+|x|^{2\alpha})^{2}}{4}\vert\nabla v\vert^2$, \item generator: ${L_{\bf S}}(f)=|x|^{2(1-\alpha)}\frac{(1+|x|^{2\alpha})^2}{4}\SBRA{\Delta f-a\nabla f\cdot\nabla \log|x|^2-(n-2)\nabla f\cdot\nabla\log(1+|x|^{2\alpha})}.$ \end{itemize}

-\item The CKN hyperbolic space is the triple $(\B\setminus\{0\}, \tilde{\mathfrak g},\tilde\mu)$, where $\B$ is the open unit ball in $\R^d$,
+\item The CKN hyperbolic space is the triple $(\B\setminus\{0\}, {\mathfrak g_{\bf H}},{\mu_{\bf H}})$, where $\B$ is the open unit ball in $\R^d$,

-Associated objects to this triple are given by the following formulae \begin{itemize} \item Riemannian volume: $d{V_{\tilde{\mathfrak g}}}=\frac{|x|^{d(\alpha-1)}}{(1-|x|^{2\alpha})^{d}}dx$ \item weight: $\tilde{W}=(n-d)\log (1-|x|^{2\alpha})-\frac{\alpha(n-d)}{2}\log |x|^{2},$ \item Carré du champ operator: $\tilde\Gamma(v)=|\nabla_{\tilde{\mathfrak g}} v |_{\bar{\mathfrak g}}^2=|x|^{2(1-\alpha)}\frac{(1-|x|^{2\alpha})^{2}}{4}\vert\nabla v\vert^2$ \item generator: $\tilde L(f)=|x|^{2(1-\alpha)}\frac{(1+|x|^{2\alpha})^2}{4}\SBRA{\Delta f-a\nabla f\cdot\nabla \log|x|^2-(n-2)\nabla f\cdot\nabla\log(1-|x|^{2\alpha})}.$ \end{itemize} \end{itemize} \end{edefi}
+Associated objects to this triple are given by the following formulae \begin{itemize} \item Riemannian volume: $d{V_{{\mathfrak g_{\bf H}}}}=2^d\frac{|x|^{d(\alpha-1)}}{(1-|x|^{2\alpha})^{d}}dx$, \item weight: ${W_{\bf H}}=(n-d)\log (1-|x|^{2\alpha})-\frac{\alpha(n-d)}{2}\log |x|^{2},$ \item Carré du champ operator: ${\Gamma_{\bf H}}(v)=|\nabla_{{\mathfrak g_{\bf H}}} v |_{{\mathfrak g_{\bf S}}}^2=|x|^{2(1-\alpha)}\frac{(1-|x|^{2\alpha})^{2}}{4}\vert\nabla v\vert^2$, \item generator: $L_{\bf H}(f)=|x|^{2(1-\alpha)}\frac{(1-|x|^{2\alpha})^2}{4}\SBRA{\Delta f-a\nabla f\cdot\nabla \log|x|^2-(n-2)\nabla f\cdot\nabla\log(1-|x|^{2\alpha})}.$ \end{itemize} \end{itemize} \end{edefi}